ChiragRadhakrishna43-7/Cryptography/README.md

 <p align='justify'><b><h1>2.AES Encryption</h1></b><br/>
 Implementation of a symmetric encryption scheme using the AES (Advanced Encryption Standard) algorithm, with additional functionality for padding and unpadding plaintext data.</p>

+<b>Main Functions-</b>
+<p align='justify'><b>encrypt_f(plain_txt, shared_secret):</b> Encrypts a plaintext message plain_txt using a shared secret key shared_secret.
+The encryption process involves:<br/>
+Padded the plaintext using a block size of AES.block_size (typically 16 bytes).
+Generating a random initialization vector (IV) of the same size as the block size.
+Encrypting the padded plaintext using AES in CBC mode with the shared secret key and the IV.
+Encoding the encrypted data using Base64.</p>